-Two more sought in Taft shootings after second arrest made, Muskogee Police say
+Two more sought in Taft shootings after second arrest made, Muskogee police say

 From Staff Reports

-Police have made another arrest in connection to the fatal Memorial Day shootings in Taft, according to Muskogee police, who are still seeking two men also charged with murder in the slaying a 39-year-old woman.
+Another arrest has been made in connection with the fatal Memorial Day shootings in Taft, and law enforcement agencies are still seeking two other men who are also charged with murder in the slaying of a 39-year-old woman.

-Sherika Bowler was killed and eight other people were wounded by gunfire that erupted after arguments during the town’s Memorial Day festival.
+Sherika Bowler was killed and eight other people were wounded by gunfire that erupted during the town’s Memorial Day festival.

-Police arrested Kendall Alexander, 25, early Friday as teams from the agency and Oklahoma Highway Patrol served three separate warrants in Muskogee, according to a news release.
+Kendall Alexander, 25, was arrested early Friday as Muskogee police officers and Oklahoma Highway Patrol troopers served three warrants in Muskogee, according to a news release from the Muskogee Police Department.

+Warrants remain out for Gervorise Warrior, 19, and Keshawn Jackson, 18, the release states.

 Camper in tent next to victims recalls 1977 Oklahoma Girl Scout murders: 'I had a lot of survivor's guilt'